amoffat/sh/README.md

 if only calling programs and piping output were as easy in Python as it is in Bash?
 Yeah, I have too.

-PBS helps you write shell scripts in Python by giving you the good features of Bash (easy command calling, easy piping) with the power and flexibility of Python.
+PBS is a unique **subprocess wrapper** that maps your system programs to Python functions dynamically.
+PBS helps you write shell scripts in Python by giving you the good features of Bash (easy command calling, easy piping) with all the power and flexibility of Python.